 Using the electronics industry as an example, consider the case of outsourcing an electronics housing.
-After a three-week wait time, you receive it, made just as you specified with your design.
+After a three-week wait time, you receive it made just as you specified with your design.

 But, of course, your design team needs adjustments made to the tolerances on a particular feature, and the electronics engineers need a pocket added for a new microchip.
 In order to make this adjustment, you would obviously need to send the part out again to be reworked.
 Depending on lead time, you could be looking at another three-week turnaround, minimum.
 Do you have that kind of time?

 Now, imagine if you had CNC aluminum prototyping in-house.
 You could simply register off a feature using the machine probe, update your toolpaths to the newest model, and resolve the request in-house, at a moment’s notice.
-Ultimately, you might avoid creating a new part entirely since aluminum is so easy to rework.
+Ultimately, you might avoid creating a new part entirely since aluminum is very easy to rework.

-In addition, cost savings and flexibility are both central to DATRON’s machines.
+Cost savings and flexibility are both central to DATRON’s machines.

 “The flexibility to produce one-off custom aluminum panels comes from the speed of the DATRON machine and the quick setup provided by vacuum table workholding.” – Lead Machinist Ilya Pasumanskiy, DataPro

 When you bring CNC aluminum prototyping in-house, these benefits are made more apparent by the fact that DATRON machines are purposefully built around their ability to machine aluminum.
 Provided that the parts are the right specifications with respect to size and shape, DATRON’s machines — just like our cutting tool line — are superior for CNC aluminum prototyping.